Pediatric Chest Wall Deformities Clinic

 UW Health's Pediatric Chest Wall Deformities Clinic at American Family Children's Hospital in Madison, Wisconsin, offers comprehensive, individualized care for children with pectus carinatum and pectus excavatum, conditions that result in abnormally shaped chest walls.

-Pediatric surgeon Dr. Daniel Ostlie leads the Pediatric Chest Wall Deformities Clinic and works alongside nurse practitioners Laura Resch, Margaret Helin and Kirstin Monroe and nurse Angela Vieau to determine the best course of treatment for patients.
+Pediatric surgeon Dr. Daniel Ostlie leads the Pediatric Chest Wall Deformities Clinic and works alongside nurse practitioners Laura Koehler and Kirstin Monroe, nurse Kaylee Herfel and physical therapist Wendy Stewart to determine the best course of treatment for patients.
 Options include braces or surgery in severe cases.

 UW Health Pediatric Rehabilitation Specialists also play an important role within the chest deformities team as we provide a multidisciplinary approach to children's needs.